JakubFranek/Kapytal/docs/faq.md

 ## Should I model cryptocurrencies as Currencies or Securities?

 Kapytal allows you to use both approaches, so it is up to you.
 However, if you ever expect to buy a pizza or get salary in the given cryptocurrency, it is necessary to model it as a [Currency](./glossary.md#currency-).
-On the other hand, if the crypto you buy is intended purely as an investment to be bought and sold eventually, [Security](./glossary.md#security-) might be the way to go.
+On the other hand, if the crypto you buy is intended purely as an investment to be bought and sold eventually, [Security](./glossary.md#security-) might be the way to go, as Securities offer better investment performance stats in [Securitites Form](./glossary.md#securities-).
 If you are unsure, go down the Currency path.